-Liabilities related to assets under finance lease of \$1.2 million as at December 31, 2018, increased by \$0.7 million from \$0.5 million at March 31, 2018.
-This increase is primarily related to the sale and leaseback of winery equipment in a transaction with BMO that occurred on November 26, 2018 (see note 6 to the Q3 Fiscal 2019 financial statements) as the intent of the operating line facility is to manage day-to-day working capital needs.
+Liabilities related to assets under finance lease of \$1.2 million as at March 31, 2019, increased by \$0.7 million from \$0.5 million as at March 31, 2018.
+This increase is primarily related to the sale and leaseback of winery equipment in a transaction with BMO that occurred on November 26, 2018 (see note 8 to the 2019 financial statements) as the intent of the operating line facility is to manage day-to-day working capital needs.

-Working capital of \$17.0 million as at December 31, 2018 increased by \$3.4 million from \$13.6 million as at March 31, 2018.
-This increase was primarily the result of the \$2.6 million increase to accounts receivable and \$2.0 million increase to inventory, which was partially offset by the increase in accounts payable, the assumption of the note payable associated with the acquisition of BYV and the changes in other current assets and liabilities as described above.
+Working capital of \$14.9 million as at March 31, 2019 increased by \$1.3 million from \$13.6 million as at March 31, 2018.
+This increase was primarily the result of the \$2.4 million increase to inventory, which was partially offset by the \$0.3 million increase in accounts payable, the assumption of the \$0.6 million note payable associated with the acquisition of BYV, and the changes in other current assets and liabilities as described above.